Smoked Chuck Roast (With Secret Ingredient)

 Wood Recommendations

 The smoke should compliment the smoked beef roast, not overpower it.
-As such we stick to cherry wood, apple wood, pecan or oak.
+As such I stick to cherry wood, apple wood, pecan or oak.
 If you enjoy a deep hit of smoke you can go with hickory; beef roast can take it.

 Dry Brine